- RyanMahoney4utah.godaddysites.com - Last Updated - 2/2/2026 -

 Education and public service were strong values in my family.
 Both of my parents dedicated many years to the Granite School District—my father, Patrick Mahoney, worked as a custodian at several schools before retiring from Fox Hills Elementary, and my mother, Georgia Vallejos, served years as principal’s secretary at Cyprus High School, retiring from the same district.

 I am currently pursuing pre-law studies while working toward a lighter-than-air pilot’s license and certifications in aviation inspection and repair.
-I remain active in my community and hope to earn the privilege of serving on the West Valley City Council.
+I remain active in my community and hope to earn the privilege of serving on the Utah State Senate.

-As an Automotive Fleet repair Manager, elected county delegate and precinct chairman, I’ve had the opportunity to meet and build relationships with elected leaders and local business owners at multiple levels.
+As an Automotive Fleet repair Manager, elected county delegate, precinct chairman and Central Region Chair of the county GOP, I’ve had the opportunity to meet and build relationships with elected leaders and local business owners at multiple levels.
 These connections have positioned me to serve effectively and advocate for our community.
 I successfully led a petition on behalf of local businesses opposing a high-density development that was negatively impacting the area—an effort that reached Mayor Erin Mendenhall’s office and helped bring much-needed relief.
-I am currently raising a Formal Request for a Safety and Visibility Audit with the Salt Lake City Transportation Dept. to help improve safety along the 300 West bike lane corridor.
-If Elected I would like to Uphold the same degree of effectiveness and diligence on the West Valley City Council
+If Elected I would like to Uphold the same degree of effectiveness and diligence for

 I’m committed to:

 This campaign is about community.
-Let’s build a strong, sustainable, and united West Valley City, together.
+Let’s build a strong, sustainable, and united Utah, together.

 American Preparatory Academy's